Sam Tremlett runs the rule over some USPGA Championship outsiders who have a chance of doing something special at Bellerive Country Club.

 Indeed, a quick glance at the list of recent past winners brings up names such as Rich Beem, Shaun Micheel, YE Yang and Keegan Bradley.

-But which USPGA Championship outsiders could fare well this year in North Carolina?
+But which USPGA Championship outsiders could fare well this year in Missouri?
 Let’s investigate…

 Alex Noren – 51/1 with SportNation

 Time and time again Alex Noren is consistently proving that he is a player that turns up for big tournaments.
 In 2018 he has seldom missed a cut and has produced good results at the Honda Classic, WGC-Dell Technologies Matchplay, the BMW PGA Championship and won at the 2018 Ryder Cup venue Le Golf National at the HNA Open de France.
 In the last two majors he has also had a tied 25th at the US Open and a tied 17th at The Open Championship.

 Statistically Noren is very strong indeed, regularly appearing in the top 10 in putting on the PGA Tour.
 His scoring average is also 69.8 which firmly entrenches him in the top-20 on the tour.
 A dangerous player in any tournament.

 A player who frequently performs under pressure, Mickelson has still not guaranteed a spot at the 2018 Ryder Cup yet and he will look to have a good result at Bellerive to remind Jim Furyk that he can still play at the highest level.